 For some investors, the Westpac Term PIE Fund may be a tax efficient alternative to a term deposit.

 The Westpac Term PIE Fund is a unit trust and registered as a Portfolio Investment Entity ('PIE') for tax purposes.
 This means your investment returns are taxed at your Prescribed Investor Rate ('PIR') up to 28%.
-By comparison, if you invest in a term deposit, you'll be taxed at either 30% or 33% on interest.
+By comparison, if you invest in a term deposit, you could be taxed up to 39% on interest.

 Investments made in the Westpac Term PIE Fund do not represent bank deposits or liabilities of Westpac New Zealand Limited or any other member of the Westpac group of companies, and are subject to investment and other risk.
 No Westpac company or any person guarantees the Westpac Term PIE Fund's performance, returns or payment of capital.
 You can get a copy of the current Disclosure Statement for Westpac New Zealand Limited, and a copy of the term sheet for Westpac Term PIE Fund from any Westpac branch in New Zealand free of charge.
 Rates of return quoted are subject to change and are not available to financial institutions.
 Full details of the terms and conditions are available from any Westpac branch in New Zealand.